 Griselda Rosas, photo by Julia Dixon Evans

-Griselda Rosas (b.
-1977 in Tijuana, Mexico) is an interdisciplinary artist and educator working between San Diego and Tijuana.
+Griselda Rosas (b.1977, Tijuana, Mexico) is an interdisciplinary artist and educator working between San Diego, CA and Tijuana, MX.
 Her practice—spanning textile art, drawing, sculpture, and installation—employs decolonial strategies to examine the visual legacies of colonialism, cultural hybridity, and care/labor across the U.S.-Mexico border.
 In response to colonial strategies still present in contemporary art—such as cultural appropriation, exoticism, and historical erasure—Rosas reclaims materials, symbols, and techniques rooted in Indigenous knowledge and familial memory, creating works that assert presence, resistance, and care.

 Using materials and textiles sourced from the San Diego-Tijuana region, Rosas treats the border not only as a subject, but as a medium—creating a living archive of migration, memory, and intergenerational care.
-Threading the personal to the political, the historical to the speculative.
-Working with textiles and embroidery, Rosas draws from intergenerational practices passed through her mother, family and community.
+Working with mixed media and embroidery, Rosas draws from intergenerational practices passed through her mother, family and community—threading the personal to the political.
 Her stitched figures and layered surfaces build a visual language that connects domestic labor with historical revision—placing the acts of sewing, drawing, and storytelling within a larger decolonial framework.

 Griselda Rosas